 PSAT

-Eighth grade students take the Preliminary Scholastic Aptitude Test (PSAT 8/9).
+Eighth grade students can sign up for the Preliminary Scholastic Aptitude Test (PSAT 8/9).
+We can accommodate only 50 students this year.

 The test is good practice for the PSAT/NMSQT and the SAT.
 Although the SAT has been removed from admissions requirements for some college systems (including the University of California), the U.C. requires a GPA of at least 3.85 to avoid the requirement for a standardized test score.
 Therefore, taking the PSAT and the SAT is still useful.